Skip to content

 • Options — additional folders to auto-create, CIDR-based email aliasing.

-• Rules — the array of Rule IDs that apply to grants using this policy.
+• Rules — the array of Rule IDs that apply to grants using this policy during inbound processing.

 Every limit is optional.
 If you omit one, it defaults to your plan’s maximum.
 If you request a value above the plan maximum, the API returns an error.